The Greasy Skull

 “The Captain’s going to whip your skin from your back and make a hand towel!
 Ehehehehehehehee!”

 Alast burst out of the hatch and into the florent’s light just in time to see Pinwhistle reach the ramp where her father stood with the Captain.
 They looked like their business was about to conclude.
 The last of the Mop’s crew to board the P.O.S.
 Attaché were returning, their arms loaded with goods.
-The girl tugged on her father’s sleeve and whispered in his ear when he bent down.
+The girl tugged on her father’s sleeve and whispered in his ear.
 Captain Rob turned and glared at Alast.
-He felt more scorn in that stare then he’d ever gotten from his own father.
+He felt more scorn in that stare than he’d ever gotten from his own father.
 He wondered why he would run from his misty family just to wind up feeling the sting of punishments like that glare.
 The skin on Alast’s back prickled with sweat defensively; if it was wet it wouldn’t make a very good hand towel.

 “Is there a problem?”
 Rob asked Captain Gig as the red-clad sailor urged his daughter to return to the Attaché.
 Pinwhistle obeyed.
 She threw Alast a little smile and a wave before disappearing into one of her own cabins.